 - Guided code-execution.
-We propose a lightweight and pragmatic approach for exploring ActionScript code in Flash-based malware that guides analysis towards large or otherwise indicative code regions automatically. - Comprehensive analysis of Flash.
+We propose a lightweight and pragmatic approach for exploring ActionScript code in Flash-based malware that guides analysis towards large or otherwise characteristic code regions automatically. - Comprehensive analysis of Flash.
 With the combination of a structural analysis of Flash containers and a guided execution of embedded code we provide a fine-grained view on samples across all versions of ActionScript code and Flash. - Effective detection of Flash-based attacks.
 Based on this analysis, we develop a detection method that accurately identifies Flash-based exploits and malware shortly after their occurrence, providing a good starting point to bootstrap signature-based approaches.

-The rest of the paper is structured as follows: In Section 2 we provide a brief overview of Flash and Flash-based malware.
-Next, we introduce GORDON, our method for analysis and detection of Flash-based malware in Section 3, followed by a detailed description of the employed structural analysis in Section 4, our guided code-execution in Section 5 and GORDON's detector in Section 6.
-Our evaluation is presented in Section 7.
-We discuss limitations and related work in Section 8 and Section 9, respectively.
-Section 10 concludes the paper.
+The rest of the paper is structured as follows: In Section 2 we introduce GORDON, our method for the analysis and detection of Flash-based malware, followed by a detailed description of the employed structural analysis in Section 3, our guided code-execution in Section 4 and GORDON's detector in Section 5.
+Our evaluation is presented in Section 6.
+We discuss limitations and related work in Section 7 and Section 8, respectively.
+Section 9 concludes the paper.